nicholas-long/environment/zet/20230927233110/README.md

 # colorizing and prettifying scripts for transforming text

 - concept of `colorizing and prettifying scripts for transforming text`
+- [ ] update references here - scripts to decorate things use colorize.sh

 ```bash
 /home/parallels/kb/bash-scripting/colorize.sh # colorize words from stdin with regular expressions